 Mortal Kombat: Armageddon is supposed to be the final hoorah for the series, and it certainly looks as if it’s going out on a high note.
 With every character ever, a create-a-character mode, an adventure mode, and some cart racing thrown in for good measure, Mortal Kombat: Armageddon looks set to be the best value fighter of all time.
 It’ll be sad to see the series as we know it fade away, but what a send-off it will be.
 Stay tuned to NZGamer for a full review sometime in the holiday period.

-The Good: 60-odd characters and you can make your own!
+Pros: 60-odd characters and you can make your own!

-The Bad: No trademarks fatalities.
+Cons: No trademarks fatalities.
 Boo!